calvinhychu/YourTwitchClips/README.md

 Server-side takes advantage of Express.js module for routing and API call.

+## Privacy
+YourTwitchClips connects your Twitch account via the official authentication domain dedicated to Twitch in https://id.twitch.tv.
+No privacy information like username and password is collected or retained in the server.

 ## Disclaimer
 YourTwitchClips is not affiliated with Twitch and is only used for non-profit purposes.
 All clips are properties of their respective broadcaster or Twitch, YourTwitchClips do not moderate content of any of clips.